hoangtn/SRBreak/test_package.md

 ```

 This file [./test_chr21_SRBreak.ipynb](test_chr21_SRBreak.ipynb) shows results for the test data.
-The test results include: whole chr21, a specific region, and a specific regions for two samples.
+The test results include: whole chr21, a specific region, and a specific region for two samples.